ronitrex/SearchEngine/readme.md

 - For each document d returned in the posting list of the result of query term increase the accumulator Accum of that document by (wqt * wdt) and divide now zero accumulators with Ld.

-Example : a term like 'Jacaranda trees' will return many documents that may contain the word trees many times but our irrelevant.
+Example : a term like 'Jacaranda trees' will return many documents that may contain the word trees many times but are irrelevant.
 But a document that mentions the term 'Jacaranda' is certainly more relevant to our query.